 Blood must be collected before 2pm Monday-Thursday for direct transport to The Kennedy Galton Centre, Northwick Park Hospital.

-Paediatric phlebotomy (blood collected from children from the age of two years and above)
+Paediatric phlebotomy (blood collected from children from the age of five years and above)

 If the child is particularly worried it would be advisable for the GP to telephone us first.